mactul/system_abstraction/SA/network/easy_tcp_tls.md

     - `buffer`: an empty buffer that will be filled with data from the socket.
     - `n`: the size of your buffer, you can simply provide `sizeof(buffer)`.
 - **returns:**
-    - when it succeeds, it returns the number of bytes readed
+    - when it succeeds, it returns the number of bytes read
     - when it fails, it returns -1 and errno contains more information.

 ### SA_socket_close
 ```c
 void SA_socket_close(SA_SocketHandler** pps)
 ```
-- This function take the address of the pointer on the handler to release all the stuff and put the SA_Sockethandler pointer to NULL.
+- This function take the address of the pointer on the handler to release all the stuff and put the SA_SocketHandler pointer to NULL.
 - **parameters:**
     - `pps`: the address of the pointer on the socket
 - **returns:**
     - Nothing.
-    - In theorie, if the pointer pps passed is coherent, this function can't fail.
+    - In theory, if the pointer pps passed is coherent, this function can't fail.
     - If it creates a runtime error, maybe the memory behind the pointer is not allocated properly.

 ## __Examples__